First Rule of D&D: Don't split the party!

 Avoid phone conversations at the table.
 If you must take a call, please excuse yourself from the table until your call is completed

-When taking photos, please ask everyone for permission first if you can take the photo, and if they're okay with you sharing it on social media.
+When taking photos or screenshots, please ask everyone for permission first if you can take the photo, and if they're okay with you sharing it on social media.

-Weapons or props that could be used as weapons are not permitted at our events.
+Weapons or props that could be used as weapons are not permitted at our in person events.
 Ask at the administration desk if you are unsure.

 Please use push-to-talk or mute to reduce background noise when you are not talking

 Dealing with a Breach in Conduct

 Participants who feel as though they are in an unsafe environment should notify the Organizer of the event immediately.
 They will be available at the administration table for each of our events (this is where you can sign up for games).
-For online events this is the "administrators-to-help-you" channel on our Discord server.
+For online events this is the "admins-to-help-you" channel on our Discord server.

 Participants noticing disruptive behavior should make those responsible for the behavior aware of their actions.

-If a participant feels uncomfortable bringing it to the attention of the disruptive individual, the participant should notify the Dungeon Master or an organizer of the event immediately.
+If a participant feels uncomfortable bringing it to the attention of the disruptive individual, the participant should notify the Dungeon Master or an Admin/organizer of the event immediately.